RobinR1/containers-kerberos/README.md

 Admin account password.
 Required for bootstrap.
 ### `CONTAINER_DN`
 KDC container DN.
 Don't include the directory suffix.
 Defaults to `cn=kdc`
+### `DESTROY_AND_RECREATE`
+When set to `true`, the bootstrap script will try to first remove the Kerberos realm configuration from the LDAP server.
+Use this if the realm was already initialized before but you have lost or want to re-initialize the data volume.
+(This variable also only has effect when the bootstrapping occurs, and that happens only when the data volume is empty)

 ## Volumes
 ### `/var/lib/kerberos/krb5kdc`
 Volume containing all Kerberos configuration and data

+## Exposed Ports
+### `Port 88`
+The KDC daemon listens here
+### `Port 749`
+The Kadmin server daemon listens here